Robin-mlh/TKPass/README.md

 The zxcvbn module is used because it offers a realistic and advanced estimation of the security of a password.

-#### I don't trust you. tkp will share my password.
+#### It's not safe to enter my password in an unknown program.

+Absolutely everything is done locally in the TKPass operations.
+The source code is easy enough to check this.
- If you don't want to use your real password in TKPass, replace the one with characters of the same type.
+Alternatively, you can enter a password with the same attributes.

 #### How to edit the password generation configuration used by default ?